Local Terminlogy

 }

-That means the Aidbox will look to the latest version of the CodeSystem available in the system when validating the actual code.
-You can read more about versioning for canonical resources here.
+This means Aidbox will use the latest available version of the CodeSystem in the system when validating codes.
+You can read more about versioning of canonical resources here.

-1. Create the new version of the CodeSystem by executing the request below Note that we increased the version to 1.0.1 and added a follow-up code.
+1. Create a new version of the CodeSystem by executing the request below.
+Note: The version has been incremented to 1.0.1 and a new code follow-up has been added.

 PUT /fhir/CodeSystem/tutorial-service-codes